SynapseProject/synapse.docs/docs/handlers/uri/rest.md

 The Representational State Transfer (REST) Handler provides a simple and programmatic way to interact with remote HTTP services and returns the response result to the client.

 Currently the handler supports:
-* REST actions - DELETE, GET, POST, PUT
+1. REST actions - DELETE, GET, POST, PUT
-* Authentication - None, Basic, NTLM
+2. Authentication - None, Basic, NTLM (Windows)

 At a high level, the flow of actions is:
 1. **Initialize** - It will read the handler configuration from the Action Config values in the Synapse plan.